-6.01 Payroll Cycle
+6.01 6.01 Payroll Cycle

-- A. School Year Employees: School year employees work on a ten (10) month or eleven (11) month basis will have a one-time option to select to be paid over ten (10) months or over twelve (12) months.
+- A. School Year Certified Employees: School year certified employees that work on a ten (10) month or eleven (11) month basis will have a one-time option to select to be paid over ten (10) months or over twelve (12) months.
 The 10 month pay for school year employees will begin in September and end the following June; or twelve (12) month pay will begin in September and end the following August.
 Employees who retire or resign at the end of the school year will receive a payoff of any remaining money owed in June. - B. Calendar Year Employees: All employees scheduled to work the full calendar year will be paid over twenty-six (26) pay periods.
-The pay periods for calendar year employees shall follow the fiscal year and begin in July and end the following June. - C. Hourly Employees: Hourly employees hired after July 1, 2018, will complete time cards and be paid two weeks in arrears.
+The pay periods for calendar year employees shall follow thefiscal year and begin in July and end the following June. - C. Hourly Employees: Will complete time cards and be paid two weeks in arrears.